 Ebola virus spp. are members of the Filoviridae family, with six known species (Bombali, Bundibugyo, Reston, Sudan, Taï Forest, and Zaire).
 Only the Bundibugyo, Sudan, Taï Forest, and Zaire cause disease in humans, with Zaire the most commonly responsible for outbreaks.
 The viruses spread through direct contact with blood, body fluids, or tissues from infected persons or animals.
 Transmission through sexual contact with an infected individual is also possible.
 Due to the risk to national security Ebola viruses are designated as a select agent per the Federal Select Agent Program.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.